The Ugly Truth About The Way We Deal With Celebrities & Mental Illness

 I think Kanye West is great.
 I always have.
-I have also always suspected him to be vulnerable to manic episodes.
+I have also always suspected him to be living with Bipolar Disorder Type I.

 So no, I’m not in a position to diagnose a celebrity with a mental illness.
 But what I am is an obnoxiously vocal advocate for those living with mental illness.
 And right now, that may or may not include Kanye West.
 The same Kanye West who, this week, claimed that Jay Z would like to put a hit out on him.
 Who is currently in treatment for dehydration and exhaustion after someone reportedly called 911 on his behalf during a "psychiatric emergency."
 Who has been reported to stay up in his studio for over 48 hours at a time, and casually mentions in one of his verses on “Clique” that he has experienced deep depressive episodes and considered suicide in the past.

-Note: Editor's note: A handful of readers have pointed out that Robin Williams' death, according to his family, was a result of his battle with a brain disease called Lewy Body Dementia.
-While anxiety and depression were symptoms and side effects of this disease, it is not a mental illness in the traditional sense.
-We appreciate the feedback, and the article has been updated to reflect that point.